pk3741/modified-euler-method/README.md

 * Pandas

 ### Usage
-* change the `differential_equation` function for the specific one to solve it using Modified Euler's Method
+* change or replace the `differential_equation` function for the specific one to solve it using Modified Euler's Method
 * execute `modified_euler_method` function with specific parameters:
   - `differential_equation` function
   - initial x value